Sparsistent Estimation of Time-Varying Discrete Markov Random Fields: Estimation Procedure

 The structure of graph $G^{\tau}$ is consistently estimated if every signed neighborhood is recovered, i.e. $\hat{S}_{\pm}^\tau(u) = S_{\pm}^\tau(u)$ for all $u \in V$.
 A summary of the algorithm is given in Algorithm \ref{alg:structure_estimation}.

 The convex program \eqref{eq:opt_problem}, can be solved using any general optimization solver.
-One particularly fast algorithm, based on the coordinate-wise descent method, for this type of a problem is described in \cite{Friedman08regularization} and implemented as the R package \emph{glmnet}.
+One particularly fast algorithm, based on the coordinate-wise descent method, for this type of a problem is described in \citet{Friedman08regularization} and implemented as the R package \emph{glmnet}.
+Note that the algorithm provides only an estimate of the graph structure at time point $\tau$ and in order to get insight into the dynamics of the graph changes, one needs to estimate the graph structure at multiple time points.
+Typically, in a real application task, one is interested in estimating $G^{\tau}$ for all $\tau \in {\cal T}_n$.